root-project/jsroot/docs/JSROOT.md

    - <file:///home/user/jsroot/index.htm?file=hsimple.root&item=hpx>

-But this works only with Firefox.
+But this worked only with earlier Firefox versions.